AP FACT CHECK: GOP Taps Distortions to Heap Praise on Trump

 EDITOR'S NOTE — A look at the veracity of claims by political figures.

-Associated Press writers Hope Yen in Washington and Amanda Seitz in Chicago contributed to this report.
+Associated Press writers Hope Yen in Washington, David Keppler in Providence, Rhode Island, and Amanda Seitz in Chicago contributed to this report.

 Find AP Fact Checks at http://apnews.com/APFactCheck